CXwudi/vocadb-video-downloader-new/README.md

 Everything is done and working.

-But `vvd-downloader` and `vvd-extractor` are under a reimplementation.
+But `vvd-extractor` are under a reimplementation.

 If you really want to use this program, contact me through email or Discord at CXwudi#3565